Yahya-Saleh/Projects/C++/ReadMe.md

 ## [General purpose projects](General%20purpose)

-Various problems solved with C++ leveraging the different data structures, and dynamic memory allocation the language has to offer. [check it out.](General%20purpose)
+Various problems solved with C++ leveraging the different data structures, and dynamic memory allocation the language has to offer.